Complexity one varieties are cluster type: Complexity One Pairs

-If $N=0,$ then $(X,B'+A)$ is a klt log Calabi--Yau pair with $-K_X\sim_{\qq}B'+A$ big.
+If $N=0,$ then $(X,B'+A)$ is a klt log Calabi--Yau pair with $-K_X\sim_{\rr}B'+A$ big.
 In this case, it follows from ~\cite[Lemma 2.5.3]{BMSZ18} that $X$ is Fano type.
-If $N\neq 0,$ we use ~\cite[Theorem 1.2]{BCHM10} to obtain a log terminal model $\pi\colon X \dashrightarrow Y$ for $(X,B'+A).$ Write $B_Y=\pi_*B,$ $B'_Y=\pi_*B'$ and $A_Y=\pi_*A.$ Then $(Y,B'_Y+A_Y)$ is a klt log Calabi--Yau pair with $-K_Y\sim_{\qq}B'_Y+A_Y$ big, hence $Y$ is Fano type.
+If $N\neq 0,$ we use ~\cite[Theorem 1.2]{BCHM10} to obtain a log terminal model $\pi\colon X \dashrightarrow Y$ for $(X,B'+A).$ Write $B_Y=\pi_*B,$ $B'_Y=\pi_*B'$ and $A_Y=\pi_*A.$ Then $(Y,B'_Y+A_Y)$ is a klt log Calabi--Yau pair with $-K_Y\sim_{\rr}B'_Y+A_Y$ big, hence $Y$ is Fano type.
 The divisor $-(K_Y+B_Y)$ is movable since it is pushed forward from the nef divisor $-(K_X+B).$ Since $Y$ is Fano type, we may replace $Y$ with a small $\qq$-factorial modification on which $-(K_Y+B_Y)$ is nef.
 The divisors contracted by $\pi$ are precisely the components of $N$.
 Since $N$ is nonzero and shares no components with $B,$ it follows from Lemma ~\ref{lem:complexity-and-exceptional-divisors} and ~\cite[Corollary 1.3]{BMSZ18} that $N$ has exactly one component $E$ and that $c(Y,B_Y)<1.$ From here, the proof of ~\cite[Lemma 5.3]{BMSZ18} applies verbatim to show that we can find a big and nef divisor $A'\geq 0$ and an effective divisor $B''$ such that $(X,B''+A')$ is a klt log Calabi--Yau pair.
 As before, it follows from ~\cite[Lemma 2.5.3]{BMSZ18} that $X$ is Fano type.
-That $\Spec {\rm Cox}(X)$ has a compound Du Val singularity at its vertex follows from the proof of ~\cite[Lemma 2.4.3]{BMSZ18}.
+To see that $\Spec {\rm Cox}(X)$ has at worst a compound Du Val singularity at its vertex, we use the fact that $X$ is Fano type and $-(K_X+B)$ is nef to choose $0\leq D \sim_\rr-(K_X+B)$ such that $(X,B+D)$ is log Calabi--Yau.
+Note that $c(X,B+D)\leq c(X,B)<2.$ The desired conclusion now follows from Lemma ~\ref{lem:induced-cox-pair} applied to $(X,B+D)$ and the proof of ~\cite[Lemma 2.4.3]{BMSZ18}.
 From now on, we assume that $(X,B)$ is log Calabi--Yau.
 As above, we may assume that $X$ is $\qq$-factorial.
 Since $c(X,B)<2,$ it follows that $|B|>\dim X$ if $\rho(X)>1.$ Thus, it follows from ~\cite[Lemma 3.3]{BMSZ18} that we must have $\rho(X)=1$ if the components of $B$ all span the same ray of the cone of effective divisors.
 Having made this observation, we can now apply the proof of ~\cite[Theorem 3.2]{BMSZ18} verbatim to conclude that the components of $B$ generate ${\rm Cl}(X)_\qq.$ \end{proof}

 Next, we use the theory of Cox rings (Subsection \ref{subsec:cox-rings}) to prove Theorem \ref{introthm:abs-compl-cA}.

 \begin{proof}[Proof of Theorem~\ref{introthm:abs-compl-cA}]